shichaog/RNNAec/README.md

 4) This RNNAec can have denoise effect, Network layer may change as needed.
 5) Band may change as need.(I think should change)
 6) Pitch filter(I think use full band can replace this module, but computational complexity also rise)

+Note: To get beset result, pls use clean raw data to train and test; use no delay for test
+Note: This repo just for demo, I just test a limited cases, If you have problems, pls describe detail training process && attach testing datas(pcm, wav)

 If you like this repo, Please click star!!!